 Hi there.
-In case we don't already know each other, my name is Eric Hall, and I have been involved with the data networking industry since the mid-1980s, either as an administrator, a journalist, or a developer of networking products and technologies.
-I currently work as an independent consultant to clients in the networking industry.
+In case we don't already know each other, my name is Eric, and I have been involved with the data networking industry since the mid-1980s, either as an administrator, journalist, researcher, or developer of networking products and technologies.
+I am currently working as an administrator in an acoustics lab for the US Navy.

 - Open-Source Software: In order to help me manage my own networks, I have written some plugins for the Cacti network monitoring and graphing toolkit, and also for the SpamAssassin email scoring system.
 Most of the direct links to this site are for these tools.